-Contact the sheriff’s office in your county to arrange the physical removal of the tenant from your rental property, if needed.
+Contact the county sheriff’s office to arrange the tenant’s physical removal from your rental property if needed.

-- Complaint in Forcible Entry and Detainer (JDF-99) – If the tenant fails to respond to the Notice to Quit or Demand for Compliance (JDF 101) within the timeframe stated, the landlord can file a complaint with the court to officially begin the eviction process.
+- The complaint in Forcible Entry and Detainer (JDF-99) – If the tenant fails to respond to the Notice to Quit or Demand Compliance (JDF 101) within the timeframe stated, the landlord can file a complaint with the court to officially begin the eviction process.

 - Affidavit of Service (JDF 98) – This form proves that all necessary documents have been served to the tenant.
 It should be filed with the clerk on the court date or earlier.

 - Motion for Entry of Judgment (JDF 104) – The landlord files this form to ask the court to enter a default judgment against the tenant based on the tenant’s failure to respond to the complaint.